gro-intelligence/api-client/api/client/samples/similar_regions/README.md

 ## Similar Regions

 Gro's expansive data covers regions across the entire world.
-This depth of data enables powerful comparisons and contrasts between individual districts or even entire countries.
-This Similar Regions application offers a simple approach for quickly computing similarities between selected regions.
+This enables powerful comparisons and contrasts between regions at many levels of granularity.
+The Similar Regions application offers a simple approach for quickly finding regions that are most similar to a particular seed region, in terms of agricultiral potential.

-Calling two regions “similar” is, of course, a fuzzy term and presupposes a lot of assumptions about what can be considered similar.
-Working in the context of agriculture, key factors affecting similarity between two regions are temperature, rainfall, and soil moisture, among many others.

-Suppose you were interested in finding all the “similar” regions to a given region `a`.
-This Similar Regions application will evaluate how similar `a` is to each region in a given set of regions `B`.
-The application will then return an ordered list of `B`.
-The properties used to compare `a` with `B` are by default temperature, soil moisture, and rainfall and a number of soil properties, but these can be changed to any of the available metrics in Gro.
+Suppose you were interested in finding regions “similar” to a given region `a`.
+For example `a` may be a district that is known to "good" for growing some particular crop.
+You want to find all the regions that could be most suitable for the same crop in another part of the world.
+You can use this application will evaluate how similar `a` is to each region in a another set of regions `B` and return a ranke dlist of the regions in `B`.

+### Data used in the comparison

+Calling two regions “similar” is, of course, a fuzzy term and presupposes a lot about what matters.
+Here we are interested in the fundamental agricultural potential of the land.
+Thus the comparisons use data related to the climate and the soil.

+By default we use daily Land Surface Temperature, Rainfall, Soil Moisture and 7 static soil properties (acidity, organic carbon content, clay, silt, sand, water capacity, and cation exchange).

+This is specified in `metric_properties` and `metric_weights` dictionaries in [metric.py](metric.py).
+Feel free to explore other available item/metric combinations on the Gro web app and add them.

+### Data volume and cache

+This application uses a lot of data from the Gro API depending on the search area and granularity, e.g. up to ~1 billion data points when working at the district level for the whole world.
+Setting a persistent local cache via `data_dir` is highly recommended to avoid unnecessary repeat downloads from the Gro API.

-### Usage:
+### Usage

-#### Interactively:
+#### Interactively

 Suppose we want to get the 10 US states that are most similar to Wisconsin.
 We will run SimilarRegions restricted to US states only.